Cubulating random quotients of hyperbolic cubulated groups: Introduction

 Gromov proved that with overwhelming probability as $\ell \to \infty$, random groups at density $d$ are hyperbolic when $d< \frac{1}{2}$, and trivial or $\integers_2$ when $d > \frac{1}{2}$.
 Ollivier proved that the same phase transition at density $\frac{1}{2}$ occurs in quotients of any torsion-free hyperbolic group \cite{Ollivier:PhaseTransition}.
 While Gromov's intention was perhaps to illustrate the ubiquity of hyperbolic groups, his construction initiated a fertile topic of study.
 For instance, \.Zuk showed that random groups at density $d > \frac{1}{3}$ satisfy Kazhdan's property (T), with overwhelming probability \cite{Zuk03}.
 See Kotowski and Kotowski \cite{KotowskiSquared} for full details, and Ollivier \cite{Ollivier05invitation} for an excellent survey of related topics.
+Very recently, Ashcroft extended this result, proving that random quotients of a hyperbolic group at density $d > \frac{1}{3}$ have property (T) \cite{Ashcroft:PropertyT}.

 The property of being \emph{cocompactly cubulated} -- acting properly and cocompactly on a CAT(0) cube complex -- can be viewed as a strong negation of property (T) \cite{NibloRoller98}.
-In this direction, a simple computation shows that with overwhelming probability, random groups at density $d<\frac{1}{12}$ satisfy the $C'(\frac16)$ small-cancellation condition, hence are cocompactly cubulated by \cite{WiseSmallCanCube04}.
+In this direction, a simple computation shows that with overwhelming probability as $\ell \to \infty$, random groups at density $d<\frac{1}{12}$ satisfy the $C'(\frac16)$ small-cancellation condition, hence are cocompactly cubulated by \cite{WiseSmallCanCube04}.
 Ollivier and Wise \cite{OllivierWiseDensity} showed that the same conclusion holds at density $d < \frac{1}{6}$.
-Extending earlier work of Mackay and Przytycki \cite{MackayPrzytycki}, Montee \cite{Montee:Thesis} produced a nontrivial action on a a CAT(0) cube complex at density $d < \frac{3}{14}$.
+A series of papers by Mackay and Przytycki \cite{MackayPrzytycki}, Montee \cite{Montee:Cubulation}, and Ashcroft \cite{Ashcroft:Cubulation} produced a nontrivial action on a a CAT(0) cube complex at density $d < \frac{1}{4}$.
 See also Odrzyg\'o\'zd\'z \cite{Odrzygozdz} and Duong \cite{Duong:Thesis} for cubulation results in the square probability model.

 The purpose of this text is to extend these cubulation results from quotients of a free group (the fundamental group of a graph) to quotients of a cubulated hyperbolic group.
-We have succeeded in doing so, but our density statement is entangled with the relationship between the growth of a hyperbolic group $G$ and the growth of hyperplane stabilizers in $G$.
+Interestingly, our density statement is entangled with the relationship between the growth of a hyperbolic group $G$ and the growth of hyperplane stabilizers in $G$.